Stonelinks/Stoolbotics/docs/usage.md

 ###Changing the Environment

-The cosmetics of the simulation environment are highly configurable:
+The cosmetics of the simulation environment are highly configurable.
+Here are some of the commands that can modify the appearance:

 - Axis
     - The joint coordinate frame axis display can be turned on and off with the use of the <code>axis</code> command.